-Notes: The figure shows the agricultural employment share across US commuting zones in 1880 (left panel) and the population growth between 1880 and 1910 (right panel).
+Notes: The figure shows the agricultural employment shares in 1880 (left panel) and regional population growth between 1880 and 1910 (right panel) across US commuting zones.

-Figure 2: Agricultural Employment and Population Growth in 1880

-We aggregate this county-level data to the level of commuting zones, which we take as our definition of a regional labor market (see Tolbert and Sizer (1996)).19 We choose commuting zones for two reasons.
+Figure 2: Agricultural Specialization and Population Growth in 1880 a regional labor market (see Tolbert and Sizer (1996)).
+19 We choose commuting zones for two reasons.
 First, we need stable regional boundaries over time.
 Second, labor markets should be large enough such that they contain both an agricultural and a non-agricultural sector.
-Commuting zones partition the continental territory of the United States into 712 polygons, all of which exhibited non-zero non-agricultural employment shares in 1880.
-For the main calibration of the model we employ the cross-sections 1880, 1910, 1940, 1970 and 2000 only and normalize the size of the total US workforce to unity in each period.
+Commuting zones partition the continental territory of the United States into 712 polygons.
+For the main calibration of the model we assume that a period is 30 years and hence employ the cross-sections 1880, 1910, 1940, 1970 and 2000.
+We normalize the size of the total US workforce to unity in each period.

 In Figure 2 we depict the geography of the US at the commuting zone level.
 In the left panel, we show the regional agricultural employment shares in 1880.
-While some regions in Northeastern states like Massachusetts or New York already had agricultural employment shares of less than 10%, many commuting zones in the South have more than 75% of their population employed in the agricultural sector.
+While some regions in Northeastern states like Massachusetts or New York already had agricultural employment shares of less than 10%, many commuting zones in the South had more than 75% of their population employed in the agricultural sector.
 In the right panel, we show local population growth rates between 1880 and 1910.
 The absence of a strong correlation between population growth and agricultural specialization is apparent.
 In particular, most population growth is observed in western commuting zones, which - in 1880 - tend to have intermediate agricultural shares.
 This already suggests that considerations other than the structural transformation were important for the observed migration patterns.
 Below we will use our model to measure these alternative mechanisms.

 In addition, we rely heavily on the 1940 edition of the decennial Micro Census by the US Census Bureau.
-This is the most recent Census which contains individual identifiers for all US counties and it is the first Census for which earnings and education variables are available.
+This is the most recent Census which contains individual identifiers for all US counties and it is the first Census for which information on earnings and education is available.
 We use this information to calibrate the spatial distribution of skilled workers.